-Well first off, you could sort out the videos by the type of performer featured in each of them with larger categories like that:
+Well first off, you could sort out the videos by the type of performer featured in each of them with larger categories.

-Then you could use tags to describe the type of content featured in the videos as an overlay of information like that:
+Then you could use tags to describe the type of content featured in the videos as an overlay of information.